snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

   outer loop is an evidence-based approach (``local_evidence`` or ``global_evidence``), the approach generates epistemic belief and plausibility bounds on aleatory statistics.

 ..
+   TODO:
+   \section{Future Nondeterministic Methods}\label{uq:future}

+   Uncertainty analysis methods under investigation for future inclusion into the Dakota framework include extensions to the stochastic expansion methods and sampling capabilities currently supported.
+   In particular, smart adaptive methods that can mitigate the curse of dimensionality are a research emphasis.
+   %
+   %Advanced ``smart sampling'' techniques such as bootstrap sampling (BS)
+   %and Markov chain Monte Carlo simulation (McMC) are being considered.
+   %We also have an active research focus on adaptive sparse grid methods,
+   %to more efficiently construct stochastic expansions.
+   %
+   %Efforts have been initiated to allow for non-traditional
+   %representations of uncertainty.
+We have implemented Dempster-Shafer
+   %theory of evidence, and other non-traditional approaches may follow.
+   %
+   We are also currently emphasizing the development of Bayesian methods, specifically focusing on surrogate-modeling, discrepancy, post-processing, and multi-model extensions to the Bayesian calibration capabilities.
+   %
+   %, where a ``prior
+   %distribution'' on a parameter is updated through a Bayesian framework
+   %involving experimental data and a likelihood function.
+   %
+   %Finally, the tractability and efficacy of the more intrusive
+   %variant of stochastic finite element/polynomial chaos expansion
+   %methods, previously mentioned, is being assessed for possible
+   %implementation in Dakota.

+..
 [1]
    Orthogonal polynomial selections also exist for discrete probability